Why the Background of Your Food Matters More Than You Think

 In contrast, buying fruit such as apples in the wintertime may not be eco-friendly.
 Because the apples have to travel a long distance to reach your dinner table, they are more expensive and have a higher carbon footprint.

-Think About Where Your Food is Coming From
+Think About The Background of Your Food by Where it is Coming From

 Transporting food over long distances also greatly increases carbon dioxide emissions.
 The longer your food needs to travel, the more carbon will be released into the atmosphere.
 It’s also a great idea to eat as many whole foods as possible.
 Whole foods invites you to focus on reducing your single-use plastic consumption.